NATIONAL CHOCOLATE DAY

 The world-renown chef established his reputation at the Savoy Hotel.
-Noted for his classical cuisine, the chef also had a knack for naming his dishes after famous people.
+Noted for his classical cuisine, the chef also developed a knack for naming his dishes after famous people.
 Some of those include Pears Hélène, Melba Toast, and Peach Melba.

 Edith Head – 1897

-The Academy Award-winning costume designer created the costumes for several critically acclaimed films, including Roman Holiday, A Place in the Sun, and All About Eve.
+The Academy Award-winning costume designer created the costumes for several critically acclaimed films including Roman Holiday, A Place in the Sun, and All About Eve.
 In the 2004 animated film The Incredibles, animators drew partial inspiration from Head for the character Edna Mode.

 Jonas Salk – 1914